We’ve outlined basic guidelines to help you decide when to clean your outerwear, so you can give these pieces top-notch treatment.

 In order to prolong the life of your coat or jacket, don’t forget to tend to your outerwear during the off season.
 Before storing it at the end of the season, make sure your jacket is clean—even if you don’t see any visible traces of dirt or stains.
 Moths are attracted to perfume and food odors, so if your coat or jacket isn’t freshly cleaned, it can end up with pesky moth holes.

-require special care; leather can’t be exposed to water, but bringing it to a specialty cleaner will ensure your jacket gets professional treatment.
+Keep in mind that leather jackets require special care; leather can’t be exposed to water, so bringing it to a specialty cleaner will ensure your jacket gets professional treatment.

 Clean outerwear and appropriate storage go hand in hand.
 In order to ensure your outerwear is in excellent condition for the following season, you want to make sure everything is taken out of your coat or jacket pockets.
 Besides that, check that the zippers are zipped, buttons are buttoned and snaps are snapped.
 This will help your coat or jacket maintain its original shape.